bootleg/ret-sync/README.rst

 - Tested with Python 2.7, IDA 6.4 to 6.9 (Windows, Linux and Mac OS X), GNU gdb (GDB) 7.4.1 (Debian), lldb 310.2.37.
 - **THERE IS NO AUTHENTICATION/ENCRYPTION** or whatsoever between the parties; you're on your own.
 - Self modifying code is out of scope.

 With GDB:

 - it seems that stop event is not called when using 'return' command.
 - multi-threading debugging have issues with signals.

-With Windbg:
+With WinDbg:

 - IDA's client plugin gets notified even though encountered breakpoint uses a command string that makes it continue ('g').
 This can cause major slow-down if there are too much of these events.
 A limited fix has been implemented, the best solution is still to sync off temporarily.
 - Possible race condition

 With IDA:

 - Graph window redrawing is quite slow for big graphs.